Koredotcom/docs/docs/xo/deploy/bot-management.md

     **Forward Compatibility is NOT SUPPORTED**.
 That is, Export from a lower (not an end-of-life) version to a higher supported version is allowed for all the virtual assistants.
 However, a VA export from a higher environment and import to an environment running a lower version or lower patch is not supported.

-When you export a assistant, it downloads a zipped file with the following parameters:
+When you export an assistant, it downloads a zipped file with the following parameters:

 * **appDefinition.json**: Includes metadata, tasks, VA and task-level synonyms, utterances, patterns, knowledge graph, standard responses, flows, and IDPs.
 You can select specific items to export from tasks, NLP data – NLP settings, utterances, standard responses – and Settings – VA settings, variables, IVR settings- while exporting the assistant.
 * **config.json**: Includes VA settings, VA variables, and IVR settings.